-BE NOTIFIED FURTHER: All objections to the petition must be in writing, setting forth the grounds of any such objections.
-All objections should be sworn to before a notary public or before a probate court clerk, and filing fees must be tendered with your objections, unless you qualify to file as an indigent party.
+BE NOTIFIED FURTHER: All ob-BE NOTIFIED FURTHER.
+All options to the petition must be in writing, setting forth the grounds of any such objections.
+All objections all objections all objections all objections all objections abould be sworn to before a probate court elerk, and filing fees must be tendered with your objections, unless you qualify to file as an indigent party.
 Contact probate court personnel for the required amount of filing fees.
 If any objections are filed, a hearing will be scheduled at a later date.
 If no objections are filed, the petition may be granted without a hearing.